ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/eigen-on-arm-part2.md

 }
 ```

-This example does `N` Matrix multiplications and additions.
+This example performs `N` Matrix multiplications and additions.
 It uses the `FMA` instructions in most CPUs.
-It will perform this operations on large 512 x 512 matrices and it will print the `norm()` of the final matrix, which should be the same on both ASIMD and SVE versions.
+It performs this operation on large 512 x 512 matrices and prints the `norm()` of the final matrix, which should be the same on both ASIMD and SVE versions.

 As before, you can first compile and run with vectorization disabled to establish a reference level for performance.